NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Caligni Hunter.md

 abilities_mid:
   - name: ""
   - name: "Final Fate"
     desc: " (occult,spirit) When the hunter dies, their soul leaves their body in an explosion of spiritual energy.
-All creatures in a 20-foot burst take 5d6 spirit damage (DC 19 Will check save).\n\nThe hunter's possessions are left in a pile where they died."
+All creatures in a @Template[burst|distance:20] take 5d6 spirit damage (DC 19 Will check save).\n\nThe hunter's possessions are left in a pile where they died."

 attacks:
   - name: ""